microsoft/vscode-eslint/README.md

 This section describes major releases and their improvements.
 For a detailed list of changes please refer to the [change log](./CHANGELOG.md);

+### Version 2.1.22

+Adapt VS Code's workspace trust model.
+As a consequence the custom dialog ESLint introduced in version `2.1.7` got removed.
+In addition the `off` value got added to the eslint rule customization support.

 ### Version 2.1.20

 Added support to customize the severity of eslint rules.
 See the new setting `eslint.rules.customizations`.